Sonu-Dutta/Student-grade-calci/README.md

-# Calculator
+# Student Grade Calculator

 ## Overview

-### This is a Project on JavaScript, that performs addition, subtraction, multiplication and division!
+### This is a Project on JavaScript, to display result of student!

 ![](./media/design.png)